wavefrontHQ/docs/pages/doc/query_language_recipes.md

 permalink: query_language_recipes.html
 summary: Recipes for Common Queries
 ---
-The Wavefront Customer Success team has found that customers want certain information from their data.
-For example, customers are interested in the point rate received or queued, or in the moving average or moving median.
+Customers want certain information from their data, for example, customers are often in the point rate received or queued, or in the moving average or moving median.

 We have a separate set of [Alert Recipes](alerts_recipes.html) but you can use many of queries in the recipes here in alerts.